AntonSol919/linkspace/basics.md

 ### Isn't it a good thing that a host can administrate what I and others see online?

-I agree it is not categorically a bad thing.
+I agree it is not categorically a bad thing, especially in the 'public square'.

-To have an administrator that filters the digital space there are a multiple options.
-To name a two:
+There are different ways to do so, the simplest are:

-An application can have you trust the public key of third party service to whitelist content.
+- An application can have you trust the public key of third party service to whitelist content.
 Effectively emulating the current system of 'admins', while still having users give the option to replace them.

-Or an application can have you trust only signatures from friends or friends of friends.
-(A system that will become more important as AI drives the cost of bullshit to zero.)
+- You can require signatures from friends & friends of friends (Which i suspect will become more important as AI drives the cost of bullshit to zero.)

 ### Won't we end up with the same paradigm of centralized control?

 Maybe, maybe not.
-If a user could walk away from a host server without much trouble, the host has to give a better deal than they do now.
+If a user could walk away from a 'platform' run by a host-administrator without much trouble, the 'platforms' have to provide a better deal than they do now.

 ## Why not [alternative]?{#alts}

 There are two types of systems I'm certain aren't the right building blocks for the next digital era.

 - Synchronizing chain of trust: Is slow and not useful for the vast majority of users - (and easy to emulate in a supernet).
-- Faster email/Activity Pub : Its not that fast and its using server defined authenticity[^i] - plus most of the list below.
+- Faster email/Activity Pub : It's not that fast and its using server defined authenticity[^i] - plus most of the list below.

-[^i]: Yes i'm aware content hashing and publickey identities might one day be the default - but in so far as i've read about it its going to be extremely complex to build on, and apps will miss out on much of the benefit of a supernet.
+[^i]: AFAIK content hashing and publickey identities could one day be the default - but it seems to be extremely complex to build on, and apps will miss out on much of the benefit of a supernet with it being overly generic.

 Other supernet-like systems are limited in some way or simply choose a different design:

 - Too specialized.
 For example, a system like Git has a lot of plumbing for diffing each commit.
 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
 Packet routing/parsing should be doable in just a few instructions - ideally possible in an integrated circuit.
 It should be fast enough to stream video without using a second protocol.
 That means no json or base64.
 - No Groups.
-Limiting who you share with is not supported - apps can't be used in a private group.
+Setting who you share with and how, is not supported or only supports 'run multiple instances'.
 - No domains.
-Everything becomes one app.
+Everything becomes one app with premature-bureaucracy that can grind development/experiments to a halt.
 - Its focused on signatures and consensus.
 - Large 'packets' - a hash might refer to gigabytes.
 This requires multiple levels to deal with fragmentation in multiple ways.
 - Poor scripting support.